MarcL/marclittlemore.com/_posts/2016-11-04-spooky-halloween-sound-effects-with-raspberry-pi.md

 subtitle: "Scare the neighbours and create a spooky Halloween by using your Raspberry Pi and Spotify"
 permalink: /spooky-halloween-sound-effects-with-raspberry-pi-and-spotify/
 header-img: images/banners/raspberry-pi.jpg
+social-img: images/posts/pooky-halloween-sound-effects-with-raspberry-pi-and-spotify.jpg
 categories:
     - raspberry-pi
     - development
 enableComments: true
 description: Scare the trick or treaters with this simple Raspberry Pi Node.js project to play spooky sound effects.
 ---

 For Halloween back in 2015, I had an unused Raspberry Pi and decided that I should make a Halloween project in order to learn electronics again, and to scare the local children as they came trick or treating.
 I connected the Raspberry Pi GPIO pins to a breadboard with a [big red dome push button](https://www.coolcomponents.co.uk/big-dome-push-button-red.html).
 I hid the Pi and electronics inside a shoe box painted black, and made it look like a spooky spider as you can see in the picture below.